Battle of Sagrajas: Status of the Almoravids

-The Almoravid state at its greatest territorial extent.

 The Almoravids, originally referred to as the "Veiled Ones," were the foundation of an Islamic reform movement that emerged from the call of Sheikh Abdallah ibn Yasin and the influence of the Sanhaja tribes, particularly the Lamtuna and Judala.
 This movement was established on a Sunni Maliki Islamic doctrine.
 After Ibn Yasin's death, leadership of the Almoravid state transitioned to Abu Bakr ibn Umar, who delegated governance to Yusuf ibn Tashfin while addressing a conflict in the Moroccan desert.

 Upon Abu Bakr's return several years later, he found that the situation had stabilized under Yusuf's control, leading him to relinquish the throne to Yusuf.
 Yusuf successfully consolidated his authority across the western Maghreb, unifying the region under a central power.
 He entered Fez in 455 AH (1063 CE) and subsequently captured Tlemcen, Tangier, and Ceuta.
 In 454 AH (1062 CE), Ibn Tashfin founded the city of Marrakesh, designating it as the capital of the Almoravid state and transforming it into a formidable military base.

 Through these efforts, Yusuf ibn Tashfin established control over the Maghreb, extending his dominion from the territories of the Banu Mazghena in Algeria to Tangier, the far reaches of Sous, and into the Gold Mountains of Sudan.

 The Almoravids were the first ruling dynasty in Morocco to use a large number of black slaves in the army, beginning in the 11th century.
-According to Ibn 'Idhari, in the year 1071-1072 Yusuf Ibn Tashfin "bought a body of black slaves and sent them to al-Andalus", where he "gave them all mounts", adding them to the Almoravid cavalry.
-This number was 2,000.
-Although, the 4,000 black soldiers in this battle are referred to as "hasham," a term used for paid mercenaries.
-Indicating that they were likely not slaves.
-Historian Umar al-Naqar states that the troops may have been from the kingdom of Takrur, a Muslim state around the Senegal River that had already allied with the Almoravids in prior years.
+According to Ibn 'Idhari, in the year 1071-1072 Yusuf Ibn Tashfin "bought a body of black slaves and sent them to al-Andalus", where he "gave them all mounts", adding some 2,000 of them to the Almoravid cavalry.
+However, the 4,000 black soldiers in this battle are referred to as "hasham" by Ibn Khallikan, a term used for paid mercenaries, suggesting they may not have been slaves.
+Historian Umar al-Naqar states that the troops may have been from the kingdom of Takrur, a Muslim state around the Senegal River that may have been allied with the Almoravids in prior years.